Voice Search Optimization for B2B Companies

 Comscore estimates that 50% of searches will be performed by voice by 2020!
 No keyboard or keypad will be used.
 Just push a button and speak.
 All types of information will be delivered instantly to your ears.
 Whether or not the 50% prediction will be completely accurate, it is certainly a motivating statistic.
 And like most new innovations in tech, companies that adopt good voice search practices in their overall marketing strategy will enjoy a huge first-mover advantage (read business growth), while the rest will be struggling to catch up.

 Let’s look at the chain of events that happens when a voice search is performed.
-When a person speaks into a mobile phone (or smart speaker like Alexa or Google Home), perhaps a buyer looking for b2b information on “plastic packaging types”, the information that is returned via voice is typically derived from something called Google Snippets.
+When a person speaks into a mobile phone (or smart speaker like Alexa or Google Home), perhaps a person looking for b2b information on plastic packaging types or pharmacovigilance consulting services, the information that is returned via voice is typically derived from something called Google Snippets.
 These snippets occur in the regular visual search results in “position 0”.
 That means they are at the very top of all the organic search results and below any AdWords ads (if there are no ads being served for that query then the snippet is at the very top).
 Here’s what it looks like: